yerimoh/MATTER/README.md

 # MATTER
-This repository contains code for the paper "Incorporating Material Domain Knowledge into Subword Vocabularies for Language Model Adaptation to Materials Science"
+This repository contains code for the paper "Incorporating Domain Knowledge into Materials Tokenization"

 ----